nrkno/dotnetskolen/README_EN.md

 ###### Using AirTime in Transmission

-Now that we have created a separate type for the start and end times of a broadcast, we can use them in our `Broadcast` type:
+Now that we have created a separate type for the start and end times of a transmission, we can use them in our `Transmission` type:

 ```f#
 type Transmission = {